Get Schooled

 What to expect after submitting the form

-If your change in circumstances form is denied, talk to a financial aid advisor to see if any adjustments can be made to your existing award.
-You can also find other forms of financial aid, such as scholarships or student loans.
+Depending on the school, the review process for a change in financial circumstances can take weeks or months.
+If approved, your financial aid award will be adjusted to reflect your current financial circumstances.
+If your change in financial circumstances appeal form is denied, talk to a financial aid advisor to see if any adjustments can be made to your existing award.
+You can also find other forms of financial aid, such as scholarships or loans, to cover any unmet financial need.

 Need some help navigating the financial aid process?
 We’re here to help!
 Text #FAFSA to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!